KnownSubset/CSE559-FaceDetector/readme.markdown

 The idea of using cascade filters is to help quickly reduce the search space by applying a subset of filters.
 The sub-squares of an image that are labeled as faces are then passed on to the next set of filters.
 The process repeats until all filters have been processed. ![cascade](https://github.com/KnownSubset/CSE559-facedetector/raw/master/cascade_filter.jpg "cascade")

 To determine which filters to apply first, I sorted the filters based upon its bestClassifierScore that was generated during the training phase.
 I tried various schemes of how to apply the filters, such as run blocks by increasing the # of filters by 10 each pass, or by increasing by 2 with each pass.
 The running in blocks of ten provided a reasonable face detection and smaller processing time.
-If I could have implemented the cascade in the manner to actually not requiring reprocessing the filters already processed, then I speculate I would see faster processing time by using cascades.
+Originally I did not correctly implement the cascade, such that it was required to reprocess filters, and I speculated I would see faster processing time by correctly implementing the cascades.
+After reimplementation of another form of cascading, I still won't call it correct, it seems that for some configurations of the cascades there is a speed up.

 The processed images at the bottom of the report demonstrate the higher success rate of face detection.